 STARING AT THE EDGE OF THE ABYSS

-Aside from this grotesque cruelty and waste, the harm from killing off sharks extends everywhere on Earth.
+Aside from this grotesque cruelty and waste, the harm from killing off sharks extends nearly everywhere on Earth.
 Many shark species are necessary in regulating species abundance and distribution to uphold the biodiversity vital for the ocean's functionality and, in turn, maintaining terrestrial ecosystems as well.
-Any activity that enables such specicide and ecocide must be seen as a criminal enterprise against the planet and dealt with accordingly.

 THE STAR THROWER